 With CITS, LankaClear turned around the previous process where the physical cheque needed to be transported from place to place which took nearly 5 to 7 days for a cheque to be realized.

 1. Why is there a single size for personal and corporate cheques within CITS?

-With the implementation of the Cheque Imaging and Truncation System, all cheques are transmitted by image, rendering the difference in size of cheque in material in the cheque verification process.
+With the implementation of the Cheque Imaging and Truncation System (CITS), all cheques are transmitted by image.
+Therefore, submission of difference sizes of cheque are immaterial in the cheque verification process. .

-3. Can I use rubber stamps for "account paye
+2. Can I use rubber stamps for "account payee”?

-4. What can I do if I misplace a cheque/ Representable Cheque Rerun Notification?
+3. What can I do if I misplace a cheque/ representable cheque rerun notification (CRN)?